Tee Higgins: 2020

 Higgins made his NFL debut in Week 1 of the 2020 season against the Los Angeles Chargers.
 In Week 2, he recorded his first three professional receptions for 35 yards against the Cleveland Browns on Thursday Night Football.
 In Week 3, against the Philadelphia Eagles, Higgins had five receptions for 40 yards and his first two professional receiving touchdowns in the 23–23 tie.
 In Week 6 against the Indianapolis Colts, he had six receptions for 125 receiving yards in the 31–27 loss.
 In Week 10 against the Pittsburgh Steelers, he had seven receptions for 115 receiving yards and one receiving touchdown during the 36–10 loss.

 Higgins finished his rookie season with 67 receptions for 908 yards and six receiving touchdowns.
 His 67 catches tied a Bengals rookie record set by Cris Collinsworth in 1981.
-The record would end up being broken the following year by rookie wide receiver Ja'Marr Chase, with 81 receptions.
+The record was broken the following year by rookie wide receiver Ja'Marr Chase, with 81 receptions.
 His 908 receiving yards ranked him third among all rookie receivers in 2020.

 2021

-In Week 12, against the Pittsburgh Steelers, Higgins had six receptions for 114 receiving yards and a touchdown in the 41–10 victory.
-In the following game, he had nine receptions for 138 yards and a touchdown in the 41–22 to the Los Angeles Chargers.
+In Week 12, against the Steelers, Higgins had six receptions for 114 receiving yards and a touchdown in the 41–10 victory.
+In the following game, he had nine receptions for 138 yards and a touchdown in the 41–22 loss to the Chargers.
 In Week 16, against the Baltimore Ravens, he had 12 receptions for 194 receiving yards and two receiving touchdowns in the 41–21 victory.
 Higgins finished the 2021 regular season with 74 receptions for 1,091 yards and six receiving touchdowns in 14 games played, improving upon his rookie season.
 In the Divisional Round against the Tennessee Titans, Higgins recorded 7 receptions for 96 yards in the 19–16 win.
 In the AFC Championship Game against the Kansas City Chiefs, Higgins caught six passes for 103 yards, leading the Bengals in receiving yards in the 27–24 overtime win to advance to Super Bowl LVI.

 In Super Bowl LVI, Higgins scored the Bengals' first touchdown of the game, a 6-yard pass from Joe Mixon.
 On the first play from scrimmage of the second half, Higgins scored a 75-yard touchdown pass, his second touchdown of the game.
 Higgins finished the game catching four passes for 100 yards, the most receiving yards by a player on either team in the 23–20 loss.